SamiiRoebuck/research-blog/content/blog/testing-and-evaluation/category-update.md

 - Electricals\* (covering items such as toasters, kettles, tv's)
 - Textiles (covering items such as clothing, bedding, soft furnishing)

 \* _These broad categories may need to be further segmented if there are high percentages of confusion during model training.
-However, the responce given to the user will still be the broad category title_
+However, the response given to the user will still be the broad category title_

 With this new category set, I will create a survey to determine the recycling behaviour and knowledge from the demographic and determine if anymore catoregies need to be added or changed.